 Exercise not only helps you to maintain a healthy weight, it also speeds metabolism and keeps foods moving through the digestive system.
 Aim for 15 to 20 minutes of exercise every day.
 Brisk walking, jogging, cycling and swimming are some easy ways to get the dose of exercise.

 Your digestive system cannot work efficiently when you rush foods into your mouth while at the dining table.
 Slow down while eating and make sure you chew each bite as much as you can.
 This allows your digestive system plenty of time to digest the nutrients.
-Focus on your food and keep distractions to minimum while eating.
+Focus on your food and keep distractions to the minimum while eating.

 Anxiety and stress can put your digestive system in the doldrums.
 Keep stress to the minimum and practice stress-relieving activities on a regular basis.